khoidauminh/coffeevis_rs/README.md

 # Coffee Music Visualizer
 A small GUI + TUI music visualizer written in Rust.

+## About this project
+I decided to write the visualizer because existing projects didn't suit me.
+Some too slow, some didn't have the visualizer I like, some take up too much cpu usage, etc.

+This project also serves as my playground, so you'll see a lot of weird stuff in the source files.

 ## Examples (may be old):

 ![console mode](https://media.giphy.com/media/EjtGZZXlqdKeZ5ctBW/giphy.gif)